Vegan Japanese

 • Turn it into sliders by using mini buns and smaller mushroom clusters, ideal for entertaining or sharing.

-• Add a Japanese slaw of shredded cabbage, carrots, and sesame seeds dressed with rice vinegar and soy sauce for extra crunch.
+• Add a Japanese slaw of shredded cabbage, carrots, and sesame seeds dressed with Japanese sesame dressing.

-• For a lighter meal, skip the bun and serve the crispy oyster mushrooms on a bed of rice with the toppings scattered on top.
-Serve with wasabi mayo.
+• For a lighter meal, skip the bun and serve the crispy oyster mushrooms over rice with the toppings scattered on top and a drizzle of wasabi mayo.

 Oyster mushroom burgers are best when they're fresh, so try to assemble them right before serving to keep that crispy crunch.
 If you end up with any extra deep-fried mushrooms, you can store them in an airtight container in the fridge for up to two days.
-When you're ready to eat them, just reheat and crisp up slightly in the oven -they're perfect as a snack with some kewpie mayo or tonkatsu sauce!
+When you're ready to eat them, just reheat and crisp up slightly in the oven - they're perfect as a snack with some vegan kewpie mayo or vegan tonkatsu sauce!

 Main dishes